mariamcpherson/activedirectory/README.md

 </p>

 <p>
-The first virtual machine will be a Windows Server 2022, which we will use as our Domain Controller.
+The first virtual machine will be a Windows Server 2022, which we will use to install Active Directory and eventually we will designate it as a Domain Controller for the Windows VM (Client).
 When selecting the Size, we need at least 2 CPUs to be able to deploy this system efficiently.
 </p>
 <p>
 <img src="https://github.com/mariamcpherson/activedirectory/assets/139581822/8c38ee19-3041-4615-b55a-671227006bde"/>